jlevy/og-equity-compensation/README.md

 ### Equity

-🄳 We say a person has **equity** in a company when they have some kind of ownership or likely future ownership.
+🄳 We say a person has **equity** in a company when they have some kind of stock ownership or likely future ownership.
 For purposes of compensation, people are very rarely granted stock with no strings attached.
 Instead, they’re given stock with additional restrictions placed on it, or contractual rights that later can lead to owning stock.